fredyedev/SORT_YOLOv8/README.md

 ![](sout.gif)

-We combine Deep SORT implementation with YOLOv8 Detector for experiments:
+We combine SORT implementation with YOLOv8 Detector for experiments:

 Multiple Object Tracking:
    - Multiple Object Tracking with historical trajectory